luke-pomeroy/zensai-test/README.md

 npm install
 ```
 ## Execution
-To run the backend todos app tests:
+To run the backend tests, in the 'server' directory run:
 ```
 ./manage.py test
 ```
-To run the server, cd into the server directory and run:
+To run the server, in the 'server' directory run:
 ```
 python3 manage.py runserver
 ```
-To run the client, cd into the client directory and run:
+To run the client, in the 'client' directory run:
 ```
 npm start
 ```